 Ron Cooper was known for his elaborate Christmas lighting displays.
 He did it for the fun of it, and to bring joy to others.
 Unfortunately, with an elaborate Christmas display comes a difficult installation and removal process, and in January of 2015, Mr. Cooper fell off of his roof while removing his display, and was in a coma for some time.
 All of this could have been avoided by using a professional to install and remove his Christmas display.

 Many people do not enjoy going up on ladders to hang lights, and that’s great but please be safe if you are going to do it.
 For most people, the idea of untangling and hanging multiple strands of lighting is not at all appealing.Read More

 We are accent lighting specialists.
-We have been providing Christmas, event, wedding and even landscape lighting for about 15 years.
+Denver Illuminations has been providing Christmas, event, wedding and even landscape lighting for about 15 years.
 We are located in Denver so this blog will also include Denver and Colorado related information as well.
 If you like the blog drop us a comment on the posts we always appreciate feedback and try to respond regularly.